Arcosanti: Overview

 Existing structures at Arcosanti are meant to begin to provide for the complete needs of a community.
 They include: a five-story visitors' center/cafe/gift shop; a bronze-casting apse; a ceramics apse; two large barrel vaults; a ring of apartment residences and quasi-public spaces around an outdoor amphitheater; a community swimming pool; an office complex, above which is an apartment that was originally Soleri's suite.
-A two-bedroom "Sky Suite" occupies the highest point in the complex; it, as well as a set of rooms below the pool, is available to overnight guests.
+A two-bedroom "Sky Suite" occupies the highest point in the complex; it, as well as a set of rooms below the pool, is available for overnight guests.
 Most of the buildings have accessible roofs.

 Arcosanti has a Camp area, built by and for the original construction crew.
 It is used today as housing for approximately one fourth of the Arcosanti population.
 Camp has a small greenhouse, with easy access to gardens and large agricultural fields that, as of March 2017, were not being cultivated.
 Terraced greenhouses are planned along the slope of the main building site for winter plant and garden space, and to collect heat to distribute through the buildings.

 Arcosanti was conceived of and remains primarily an education center, with students from around the world visiting to attend workshops, classes, and to assist with the continuing construction.
 Forty thousand tourists visit yearly.
 Tourists can take a guided tour of the site or stay overnight in guest accommodations.

-Some Arcosanti funding comes from sales of bells made and cast from clay and bronze on site.
+Most Arcosanti funding comes from sales of bells made and cast from clay and bronze on site.
 Additional funding comes from donations and fees for workshops.
 Much of the present construction at Arcosanti has been done by workshop participants and volunteers.
 The average salary at Arcosanti for much of its history was barely above minimum wage.